danthegoodman/gradle-capsule-plugin/CONTRIBUTING.md

 This project has unit tests for testing some of the written logic, and integration tests for validating against an example gradle project.

-If you make changes to the code, you can run all of the tests with:
+If you have some time on your hands and are running on a *nix machine, you can run the full test suite with:

+    ./test.sh

+But that command can take at least 5 minutes to run.
+If you want to run a quicker and less comprehensive suite, just run the unit tests:

     ./gradlew check

-If you feel brave and are running on a *nix machine, you can run additional tests via:

-    ./integration_test.sh

 ## Updating the Capsule Version